Nerogar/OneTrainer/README.md

   resolutions, buckets are created automatically.
 - **Dataset Tooling**: Automatically caption your dataset using BLIP, BLIP2 and WD-1.4, or create masks for masked training using ClipSeg or Rembg.
-- **Model Tooling**: convert between different model formats from a simple UI.
+- **Model Tooling**: Convert between different model formats from a simple UI.
+- **Sampling UI**: Sample the model during training without switching to a different application.

 A more detailed list can be found [here](docs/ThingsToAdd.md).